-(b) Exhibits: Counsel shall attach a list of all exhibits - including a brief description of their contents - to be offered at trial.
+b.
+Exhibits: Counsel shall attach a list of all exhibits-including a brief description of their contents-to be offered at trial, except for any exhibits used solely for impeachment.
 The parties shall mark all exhibits numerically with exhibit tags (which will be provided by the Clerk's Office upon request) starting with Plaintiff's Exhibit "1" and Defendant's Exhibit "501."
 Where there are multiple plaintiffs or defendants, counsel shall coordinate exhibit identification to ensure that exhibit numbers are not duplicated.
 Copies of the actual exhibits shall be exchanged no later than seven (7) days prior to submission of the Joint Trial Memorandum.
 Copies of all exhibits as to which there may be objections must be brought to the Final Pretrial Conference.
-Three (3) days before trial, counsel shall deliver to Judge Haight's Chambers copies of all exhibits placed in a three-ring binder with a copy of the exhibit list at the front of the binder and with each exhibit separately tabbed, and shall deliver to the Courtroom Deputy the original set of exhibits along with an exhibit list pursuant to Local District Civil Rule 14(b).
+Three (3) days before trial, counsel shall deliver to Judge Shea copies of all exhibits placed in a three-ring binder with a copy of the exhibit list at the front of the binder and with each exhibit separately tabbed, and shall deliver to the Courtroom Deputy the original set of exhibits along with an exhibit list.